AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 In order to get the most concise messages among parties of a session/conversation this implementation enforces the following definitions:
 - JSON member `jsonrpc` (always valued to "2.0") **MUST ALWAYS BE OMITTED**
-- JSON member `id` **MUST NOT** be `null`.
-When member is present, mandatory in requests and responses, it **MUST** be valued to an integer ranging from 0 to 65535.
-Please note that a message with `"id": 0` **MUST NOT** be interpreted as a notification: it's a request with identifier 0
+- JSON member `id` **MUST NOT** be `null` and is mandatory in requests and responses
-- JSON member `id` **MUST** be only of type primitive integer.
+- JSON member `id` **MUST** be valued to a range from 0 to 65535.
+Please note that a message with `"id": 0` **MUST NOT** be interpreted as a notification: it's a request with identifier 0.
 The removal of other identifier types (namely strings) is due to the need to reduce the number of bytes transferred.

 ## Conventions
 - The representation of a JSON object is, at its base, a string